 In 2017, the WVU rifle team won its 19th NCAA Championship.
 The title was the fifth straight for the Mountaineers.

-The sixth-seeded WVU women’s basketball team overcame improbable odds to win the 2017 Phillips 66 Big 12 Championship trophy on March 7.
+The sixth-seeded WVU women’s basketball team overcame improbable odds to win the 2017 Phillips 66 Big 12 Championship trophy.

 Eleven current and former Mountaineers competed in the 2016 Rio Summer Olympics.

 Ginny Thrasher, a member of the WVU rifle team, won the first gold medal awarded at the Rio Olympics.
 Women’s soccer players Kadeisha Buchanan and Ashley Lawrence won bronze medals with the Canadian women’s soccer team.

 The women’s soccer team was the 2018 Big 12 Conference champion (the team's 17th conference title) and has made 17 consecutive NCAA appearances.